 A vast majority of US Americans do not compost their food waste or yard waste.
 So what could have been composted and turned into soil typically ends up at the landfill instead.
 I included compostables in my trash suit in the project.

 Check out my guide to composting to learn how to compost.

 How did you attach all the trash to your body?
 Nancy Judd of Recycle Runway created a special Trash Me suit that was designed to stand up to the weight of 135 pounds of trash as well as contain all of the bulk.
 It has12 expandable pockets so that it could slowly expand and grow as I added trash each day.
 The suit is made out of almost all repurposed materials and it took Nancy about 125 hours to design and create.
-See this Facebook live video of me putting on the suit for the first time and Nancy explaining how it works.
-Here’s a video of our collaboration together and some information on the suit:
+Here is a video of our collaboration together and some information on the suit:

 What about poop, pee and toilet paper?

 This project focuses just on the trash that we place in our garbage cans, not on what we flush down the toilet so I did not wear that waste.
 Poop, pee, and toilet paper went down the toilet as usual.
 Human waste is not included in the statistic that the average US American creates 4.5 pounds of trash per day and is a totally separate form of waste.
 Although ultimately a lot of this waste does end up at landfills after it is skimmed off and trucked out of our wastewater treatment plants.